ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 Stacked switches are an example of multi-chassis which consist of multiple standalone switches that are interconnected through dedicated stack ports and cables and managed as a single logical unit.
 Stacked switch:
 - are connected using a daisy-chain or a ring topology
 - are managed using a single IP Address
-- synchronized software upgraded
+- synchronized software-upgrade
-- use MAC-Addr(s)/Prio to decide Master/Members selection and communication.
+- use Priority/MAC-Addr(s) decide Master/Members selection and communication.

 {{fig-daisy-chain-stacked}} and {{fig-ring-stacked}} describe two examples of stacked switch with three stacked switches (pizza boxes) connected in a daisy-chain or ring topology.